 Custom white balance enables you to manually set the white balance for a specific light source for better accuracy.
 Perform this procedure under the actual light source to be used.

 Spot metering circle

-- Focus manually and set the standard exposure for the white object. - You can set any white balance.
+- The plain, white object should fill the spot metering circle. - Focus manually and set the standard exposure for the white object. - You can set any white balance.